MartinMiles/Sitecore.Pages/readme.md

 ### 2. AD Groups

 This page shows up currect user and all the groups mapped from Active Directory.
 This is helpful when troubleshooting claims mapping with Identity Server.

+### 3. Migrate Dynamic Placeholders

+A page for migration Sitecore 8.x dynamic placeholders into a OOB Sitecore 9.x format.